 - To enable students to engage in pragmatic analysis of spoken data using the theoretical concepts and methodological foundations that they have acquired in class.

 The course is comprised of weekly lectures and tutorials.
 Arrangement of tutorials will be finalized after the add-drop period when the number of registered students is known.

 Assessment for the course is 100% coursework.
-It is comprised of two parts:
+It includes the following: